Luminous mind: Vajrayana

-The Indian tantric commentator Indrabhuti, in his Jñanasiddhi, states that Being luminous by nature, this mind is similar to the moon’s disc.
+The Indian tantric commentator Indrabhuti, in his Jñanasiddhi, writes:

+Being luminous by nature, this mind is similar to the moon's disc.
 The lunar disc epitomises the knowledge (jñāna) that is luminous by nature.
 Just as the waxing moon gradually emerges in its fullness, in the same way the mind-jewel (cittaratna), being naturally luminous, also fully emerges in its perfected state.
-Just as the moon becomes fully visible, once it is freed from the accidental obscurities, in the same way the mind-jewel, being pure by nature (prakṛti-pariśuddha), once separated from the stains of defilements (kleśa), appears as the perfected buddha-qualities (guṇa).Luminosity is also a specific term for one of the Six Yogas of Naropa.
-In his commentary, Pema Karpo says that the clear light is experienced briefly by all human beings at the very first moment of death, by advanced yogic practitioners in the highest states of meditation, and unceasingly by all Buddhas.
+Just as the moon becomes fully visible, once it is freed from the accidental obscurities, in the same way the mind-jewel, being pure by nature (prakṛti-pariśuddha), once separated from the stains of defilements (kleśa), appears as the perfected buddha-qualities (guṇa).

+Luminosity is also a specific term for one of the Six Yogas of Naropa.
+In his commentary, Pema Karpo says that all human beings briefly experience the clear light at the very first moment of death, while advanced yogic practitioners do so in the highest states of meditation, and Buddhas experience it unceasingly.

 Various Vajrayana practices involve the recognition of this aspect of mind in different situations, such as dream yoga.
 In this case, the practitioner trains to lucidly enter the deep sleep state.
-If one has the ability to remain lucid during deep sleep, one will be able to recognize the luminosity of death and gain Buddhahood.
+If one has the ability to remain lucid during deep sleep, one can recognize the luminosity of death and gain Buddhahood.
 This is called the meeting of mother and child luminosities, resulting in the state of thukdam at death.

 Dzogchen

-In Tibetan Buddhist Dzogchen literature, luminosity ('od gsal) is associated with the sambhogakāya aspect of the Ground termed "spontaneous presence" (lhun grub), meaning a presence that is uncreated and not based on anything causally extraneous to itself.
-This term is often paired with the dharmakāya aspect of 'original-purity' (ka dag), associated with emptiness (shunyata).
+In Tibetan Buddhist Dzogchen literature, luminosity ('od gsal) is associated with the sambhogakāya aspect of the Ground, termed "spontaneous presence" (lhun grub), a presence that is uncreated and not based on anything causally extraneous to itself.
+This term is often paired with the dharmakāya aspect of "original-purity" (ka dag), associated with emptiness (shunyata).
 The two are seen as inseparable (zung 'jug) aspects of the Ground.
 Other terms used to describe this aspect are dynamism or creative power (rtsal) and radiance (mdangs).